amandaj55/GettingCleaningAssignment/Readme.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-*
-** The dataset includes the following files:
+ The dataset includes the following files**:

-'README.txt'
+* 'README.txt'

-'features_info.txt': Shows information about the variables used on the feature vector.
+* 'features_info.txt': Shows information about the variables used on the feature vector.

-'features.txt': List of all features.
+* 'features.txt': List of all features.

-'activity_labels.txt': Links the class labels with their activity name.
+* 'activity_labels.txt': Links the class labels with their activity name.

-'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels.

-'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.